hphelion/documentation/commercial/GA1/commercial.install-GA-kvm.md

 10. Release floating IP addresses for networking.

-	***QUESTION: More info needed on how to determine the IP range.
-How does this help.
-DOes shrinking the floating IP range free up IPs for the private IPs needed for OVSvApp??***

-	By default, the installation creates a pool of floating IP addresses that you can assign to virtual machines.
-However, the HP Virtual Cloud Networking's Open vSwitch vApp (OVSvApp) required by the ESX environment requires a block of IP addresses.
-You create more IP addresses for OVSvApp by restricting the number of floating IP addresses created.
+	The installation creates a pool of floating IP addresses that you can assign to virtual machines.

 	By default, the floating IP range is between 192.0.2.129 - 192.0.2.254.
-You can shrink the range by exporting the following variables:
+You can change the floating IP range by exporting the following variables:

-		# export FLOATING_START=<Start IP Address>
+		export FLOATING_START=<Start IP Address>
-		# export FLOATING_END=<End IP Address>
+		export FLOATING_END=<End IP Address>
+		export FLOATING_CIDR=<CIDR in 192.x.x.x/24 format>

     **For example**:

-		# export FLOATING_START=192.0.2.129
+		export FLOATING_START=192.0.2.129
-		# export FLOATING_END=192.0.2.200
+		export FLOATING_END=192.0.2.200
+		export FLOATING_CIDR=192.0.2.0/24

 	**Note:** If the above settings are changed, set the 'NeutronPublicInterfaceDefaultRoute' variable to the actual gateway for the customized IP range.